ankigupt0000/solution-to-ahh/Lavel2/arc/code/readme.md

 By the way I managed to get first hard task done, am able to know and retrieve what the file contains through a trial version of a software named Sira View Plus.

-Writing a codec for it is a big task, by the way seeing the hex of arc file shows that it contains same size frames.
-One can try to convert them but it is having a significant level of difficulty.
 I am uploading the videos exported by Sira View which are having watermark as I am only having trial version.

 Sira View Plus can be downloaded from below link:

 https://upload.siraview.com/app?operation=pubopp&st=dn&fn=upload.siraview.com$\SiraView\v3.4\114\SiraView+3.4.msi

+Run the uploaded batch file in order to convert h263 encoded mp4 to h264 encoded mp4.